Virginia

 • Voters may use same day registration to vote a provisional ballot at their new precinct.
 Voters may cast a regular ballot at their OLD precinct (unless their registration has been transferred or canceled) in the following November general election and any intervening election (such as a primary).

-• In addition, a person may continue to vote in the precinct from which he has moved through the ensuing second general election for federal office, provided that (i) he has moved his residence from one precinct to another in the same registrar’s jurisdiction and the same congressional district; (ii) he has failed to respond to the notice provided in § 24.2-428; (iii) his registration has not been transferred or canceled as provided in this chapter; and (iv) he has affirmed orally or in writing his new address before an officer of election at the polling place.
+• In addition, a person may continue to vote in the precinct from which they have moved through the ensuing second general election for federal office, provided that (i) they have moved their residence from one precinct to another in the same registrar’s jurisdiction and the same congressional district; (ii) they have failed to respond to the notice provided in § 24.2-428; (iii) their registration has not been transferred or canceled as provided in this chapter; and (iv) they have affirmed orally or in writing their new address before an officer of election at the polling place.

 • Moved to a different election jurisdiction or new Congressional district: